starburstdata/ih-hackathon-2025/examples/multi_agent_collaboration/metadata_filtering/README.md

 5. Deploy the solution:
 ```
 python setup_agents.py --bucket <your bucket name> --account-id <your account ID>
 ```
-Keep note of the orchestrator's ID and aliad ID since we will need to use it in the next step
+Keep note of the orchestrator's ID and alias ID since we will need to use it in the next step

 6. Test the Solution: